Chenxutql/starter-hugo-academic/content/project/mingyang-xu-was-invited-to-make-a-report-at-2018-student-technology-innovation-forum-of-beihang-university/index.md

   Detection
 subtitle: ""
 date: 2022-09-10T04:05:58.621Z
-summary: A control system used to promote user emotions during robot-assist walking, where physiological signals from users were collected to realize better human-robot interaction
+summary: A control system used to promote user emotions, where physiological signals from users were collected to realize better human-robot interaction
 draft: false
 featured: false
 tags: